What is Turo?

 We met up with the owner at the airport hotel we were staying at.
 She was friendly and professional.
 We went over some instructions about the car and signed an agreement.
 My wife asked her how often she uses Turo and the owner mentioned that she had five different cars that they rent out via Turo.
 It sounded like they basically run their own small car rental business.
 She left us with the keys and was picked up by someone else.
 That was it.

 Depending on the owner of the car, they may have different drop off and pick up policies.
 Be sure to read through the description.
 Some people offer free airport exchanges while other people charge a $20-30 fee.

 Dropping Off the Car

 The car worked great and we had absolutely no problems.
 Over the weekend, we drove it roughly 450+ miles.
 Before dropping the car back off, we filled the car back up with gas.
 The owner suggested we meet at the PHX Sky Train, which drops you off at the airport.
 We unloaded our bags, handed over the keys, and headed to the airport.
 Simple and easy transaction.

 I would highly suggest reading over the reviews of the different cars that are available to rent.
 The car we drove had several five star reviews.
 The one complaint I do have about Turo is their iOS app runs really slowly.
 On the flip side, at least they have an app.
 Overall, I was pretty happy with my Turo car rental experience.
 If you decide to try out Turo, please use my referral link: Turo Referral Link.
 You’ll get $25 off and I’ll get $25 off.

 Update 12/21: Due to a comment from a reader, I decided to investigate whether or not Turo is covered by the Chase Sapphire Preferred’s Auto Rental CDW benefit.

-As you can see from Chase’s twitter response, Turo rentals are NOT covered.
-However, it is coded as travel though and receives 2x UR.
+As you can see from Chase’s twitter response, Turo rentals are NOT covered since it is considered a rideshare company.
+With that being said, it is coded as a travel expense and will receive bonus UR.